mikegoatly/Mappit/README.md

 ## Todo

-* Opt in to missing target members
 * Opt in to reverse mappings
 * Support for collections and dictionaries (IEnumerable, IList, etc.)
 * Support for nullable types (or at least tests for them)
-* Better placeholders to hold mappings - maybe partial private class definitions?
-(Would save on field allocation space)
 * Recursion handling